MassTransfer Program Policy and Information

 - General Business Transfer Compact -BTCM.AS

-Please note that this new MassTransfer program will not effect the Joint Admissions (JA) program that is currently in place with the Massachusetts Private Colleges (American International College, Bay Path College, Elms College, Springfield College and Western New England College).
+Please note that the MassTransfer program will not affect the Joint Admissions (JA) program that is currently in place with the Massachusetts Private Colleges (American International College, Bay Path University, Elms College, Springfield College and Western New England University).

-Below is a diagram to help you understand how the new MassTransfer program is going to work:
+Below is a diagram to help you understand how the MassTransfer program works:

 Who does MassTransfer help?